 How is compliance with NZEB demonstrated?

 For domestic buildings, compliance will be demonstrated using the DEAP methodology.
-DEAP is currently being updated to account for NZEB.
+DEAP is currently being updated to account for NZEB and will be available Q1 2019.